usethesource/rascal-website/courses/RascalAmendmentProposals/RAP15/RAP15.md

 * The pattern may bind variables that are used in the condition
 * The condition may bind variables *inside* of it, but does not leak new variables beyond the current pattern.
-* The condition must be of type `bool`
+* The condition must be of type `bool` or the function type `bool(value)`

 Dynamic semantics:

 * First the pattern is matched against the current subject; with optional bindings as a side-effect.
 Note that if the pattern is not singular, backtracking may occur later.
 * Then a new backtracking and binding scope is wrapped around the evaluation of the condition (such that complex back-tracking conditions can introduce variables and be cleaned up nicely)
 * The condition finds the first way to evaluate to true (includes possible backtracking over the original pattern, but certainly also over non-singular parameters of `&&` and `||`.
 The semantics is comparable to the sematics of a `when` clause.
+   * if the condition is of type `bool` we simply evaluate it
+   * if the condition is of type `bool(value)` we evaluate the expression as `condition(p)`
-* If there is no way to evaluate the condition to true, the entire pattern fails.
+* If there is no way to evaluate the condition to true, the entire pattern fails. if `condition(p)` fails (CallFailed) then we also fail the condition.
 * Otherwise the pattern succeeds and continues with the bindings introduced by the pattern side (and drops the new bindings introduced by the condition side).

 Test semantics